THOMAS H. GALLAGHER,

-Thomas H. Gallagher, M.D., is a general internist who is a Professor in the Department of Medicine and the Department of Bioethics and Humanities at the University of Washington.
+Thomas H. Gallagher, M.D., is a general internist who is Professor in the Department of Medicine at the University of Washington, where he is Associate Chair for Patient Care Quality, Safety, and Value.
+He is also a Professor in the Department of Bioethics and Humanities.
 Dr. Gallagher received his medical degree from Harvard University, Cambridge, Massachusetts, completed his residency in Internal Medicine at Barnes Hospital, Washington University, St. Louis, and completed a fellowship in the Robert Wood Johnson Clinical Scholars Program, UCSF.

 - Gallagher TH, Mello MM, Levinson W, Wynia M, Sachdeva AK, Sulmasy LS, Truog RD, Conway J, Mazor K, Lembitz A, Bell SK, Sokol-Hesner L, Shapiro J, Puopolo AL, Arnold R. Talking with patients about other clinicians’ errors.
 N Engl J Med 2013:369;1752-1757.

 - Gallagher TH, Prouty CD, Brock DM, Liao JM, Weissman A, Holmboe ES.
 Internists’ attitudes about assessing and maintaining clinical competence.
 J Gen Intern Med.
 Dec 3, 2103.

 - Gallagher TH, Levinson W. Physicians with multiple patient complaints: Ending our silence.
 BMJ Quality and Safety.
 Jul 2013;22(7)521-524.